Cosmographic constraints from late-time probes including fast radio bursts: Constraints with cosmography

+where \( \mu_1 \) and \( \mu_2 \) are the means, and \( \sigma_1 \) and \( \sigma_2 \) are the standard deviations of the two measurements, respectively.
+The values of \( T \gtrsim 3\sigma \) are typically interpreted as indicating significant tension.
 Fig. \ref{fig:9} presents the tension matrices to evaluate the discrepancy between the cosmographic parameters.
-In the left panel, the Hubble constant ($H_0$) exhibits significant tension between SNe and BAO+BBN+CMB, with a discrepancy of $\sim 4.2\sigma$ in the tension matrix.
-Such behavior is consistent with the Hubble tension between local measurements and early-Universe probes.
-The middle panel shows the jerk parameter ($j_0$) with tensions between datasets, such as SNe vs. FRB ($\sim 0.8\sigma$) and BAO+BBN+CMB vs. FRB ($\sim 1\sigma$), averaging around $1\sigma$, indicating high consistency.
-In the right panel, the deceleration parameter ($q_0$) displays moderate tensions (e.g., $1.33\sigma$ for SNe vs. BAO+BBN+CMB), lower than those for $H_0$, suggesting better agreement across datasets.
+In the left panel, the Hubble constant ($H_0$) exhibits a significant tension between SNe and DESI+CMB, with a discrepancy of $\sim 4.1\sigma$ in the tension matrix.
+This tension is compatible with that found by the DESI DR2 collaboration ($\sim 4.5\sigma$).
+The middle panel shows the jerk parameter ($j_0$) with tensions between datasets, such as SNe vs. FRB ($\sim 0.3\sigma$) and DESI+CMB vs. FRB ($\sim 0.4\sigma$).
+In the right panel, the deceleration parameter ($q_0$) displays moderate tensions (e.g., $1.31\sigma$ for SNe vs. DESI+CMB), lower than those for $H_0$, suggesting better agreement across datasets.